hydraulic-software/conveyor/guidebook/docs/migrating-electron-apps.md

     This version of the app will be just a bridging version, so you could also remove the rest of the code of your app to make it smaller.
     Also notice that it's safe to use the `@hydraulic/migrate-to-conveyor` even in the Conveyor packaged code, so if necessary both distributions can share the code, for convenience.
+It also has no effect on macOS apps, so even macOS distributions can share the code.

 Publish a Squirrel version of the app using Forge: